eshwen/SVJ_production/README.md

 ## Batch specifics

-The batch submission commands are slightly different for Zurich and IC, and very different for Bristol.
+The batch submission commands are slightly different for Zurich and IC, and very different for Bristol and lxplus.
 The script should be able to determine which site you're at.
 If an error message occurs, try `echo $HOSTNAME` and compare with the statements in the script.

 A valid grid certificate may be required to run on your site's cluster.
 If so, initialise a proxy with